kspiliopoulos/NENN_Shallow/README.md

 The conclusion is that the mean-field normalization $\gamma=1$ is clearly the optimal choice!!
 But, for this to be realized the learning rate has to be chosen by the theoretically informed choice stated above.

 See an example here on the MNIST data set with cross-entropy loss function with $N=3000$ hidden units (taken from the accompanying paper stated above).
 This numerical study was done without further parameter tuning.
 Further parameter tuning will improve the accuracy more.
-However, the point here is that $\gamma=1$ is a theoretically informed optimal choice that allows the user to immediately achieve great accuracy without the necessity of further parameter tuning!!
+However, the point here is that $\gamma=1$ is a $\textbf{theoretically informed optimal choice}$ that allows the user to immediately achieve great accuracy without the necessity of further parameter tuning!!

 ![plot_mnist_ce_h3000_e500_b20_test](https://user-images.githubusercontent.com/106413949/172763587-1c41126e-368a-4f5f-8ab1-5c1b917dcc23.png)